Introduction to Liquid Fuel Backpacking Stoves

 3. Use a Windscreen

-Using a windscreen can help improve the efficiency of your stove by preventing wind from blowing out the flame.
+Using a windscreen can help to improve the efficiency of your stove by preventing wind from blowing out the flame.
 You can purchase a pre-made windscreen or make your own using aluminum foil.

 4. Keep Your Stove Clean